 - SM30 and SM31 call SAPMSVMA – a module pool (» not directly executable; almost * )

-This means, removing SE16N from S_TCODE, but allowing for instance SA38 or START_REPORT does not necessarily prevent direct table access.
+This means, removing SE16N from S_TCODE, but allowing, for instance, SA38 or START_REPORT does not necessarily prevent direct table access.

 It’s not a big deal, since table authorizations are checked as usual… but keep in mind: removing the tcodes from S_TCODE has a limited effect unless you also take care of S_TABU_*, S_PROGRAM and S_DEVELOP (check SAP Note 1012066 for the last one)!

-(*) Direct module pool execution is possible through a strange speciality in SE38: if a module pool name is entered in the first screen and then executed, SAP internally searches for tcodes using the same program ("SELECT * FROM tstc WHERE pgmna = <NAME>") and arbitrarily executes the first one!
+(*) Direct module pool execution is possible through a strange specialty in SE38: if a module pool name is entered in the first screen and then executed, SAP internally searches for tcodes using the same program (“SELECT * FROM tstc WHERE pgmna = <NAME>”) and arbitrarily executes the first one!
 This is done in class CL_WB_PGEDITOR, method EXECUTE.